SoJaoAnant/SoJaoAnant/README.md

 - 👋 Hi, I’m @SoJaoAnant
-- 👀 I’m interested in coding_n_programming, 3d modelling, photography and chilling
+- 👀 I’m interested in coding_n_programming, making_lame_jokes, gaming and chilling
-- 🌱 I’m currently learning c++, blender and how_to_live_life_to_the_fullest
+- 🌱 I’m currently learning c++, blender, game_development and how to not make lame jokes
-- 💞️ I’m looking to collaborate on [ idk the answer to this im newwwww :) ]
-- 📫 How to reach me Instagram-> @anant.huh, Snap-> @anant_huh, Linkedin-> anant kumar sinha
+- 📫 How to reach me Instagram-> @SoJaoAnant, Snap-> @anant_huh, Linkedin-> anant kumar sinha

 <!---
 SoJaoAnant/SoJaoAnant is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.